 - Pallet wrapping: clear plastic stretch wrap

 The CFIA has more stringent requirements for wooden pallets arriving from China than from other countries.
 The CFIA doesn’t allow usage of Chinese Phytosanitary Certificates to confirm wood treatment (heat treatment or fumigation).
-The only acceptable solid wood pallets arriving from China are those that compliant with the International Standard for Phytosanitary Measures No. 15 (ISPM-15).
+The only acceptable solid wood pallets arriving from China are those that are compliant with the International Standard for Phytosanitary Measures No. 15 (ISPM-15).
 Such pallets would bear the International Plant Protection Convention (IPPC) seal (mark):

 Consequently, Amazon sellers have three options when it comes to palletizing goods arriving from China:

 ● Ship non-palletized cartons from China and palletize after arrival to Canada.
 The palletization provides extra protection for the goods during transportation and transloading.
-So, this might be not a good option, if you ship some fragile goods or weak cartons by less-than-container service, which always involves multiple transloads and shipping in consolidated containers with other, sometimes heavy goods.
+So, this might not be a good option, if you ship some fragile goods or weak cartons by less-than-container service, which always involves multiple transloads and shipping in consolidated containers with other, sometimes heavy goods.